ProfSynapse/claudesidian-mcp/files-over-600-lines.md

 - Complex result consolidation mixed with search execution
 - Duplicated query parsing and result formatting
 - Hard to extend with new search types
+- duplicate indexing (this does not need to trigger the hnsw indexing can remove)

 **Refactoring Plan:**